gayathrirapeti1234/project1/README.md

 # EXCLUSIVE
-Ramya wants to be a Teacher.
+Ramya wants to be a lawyer.